 Alcohol and Atrial Fibrillation

 Binge drinking or heavy drinking damages the heart.
-Large amounts of alcohol are toxic, and weaken heart cells.
+Large amounts of alcohol are toxic and weaken heart cells.
 Over time heart walls become thin, and chambers weaken.

 What’s considered too much alcohol?
 For women, up to one drink per day is considered moderate drinking.
 For men, it’s two drinks a day.
-Any level of alcohol use increases risk of AFib.
+Any level of alcohol use increases the risk of AFib.
 The more alcohol men and women consumed, the higher their risk of developing an irregular heartbeat.

 Adolescents and Young Adults

 Abuse of prescription drugs is highest among young adults between 18 and 25.
 Non-medical use of opioids pain relievers has increased over the past five years.
 When 12th graders were asked how they got the drugs, they said the drugs were given to them or they bought them from a friend.